jonnew/Oat/README.md

                                         ...
                                         [+float, +float]]

-                          The name of the contour is used as the region label.
-                          For example,here is an octagonal region called CN and a tetragonal region called R0:
+                          The name of the contour is used as the region label (10 characters max).
+For example, here is an octagonal region called CN and a tetragonal region called R0:

                             CN = [[336.00, 272.50],
                                   [290.00, 310.00],